-Although licensed to use Microsoft Defender for Endpoint, not taking advantage of this technology left an oil and gas exploration company in a compromising position.
+Although licensed to use Microsoft Defender for Endpoint, not taking advantage of this technology led to unnecessary IT spend from a leading oil and gas exploration company.

 A leading multinational oil and gas exploration company continued to subscribe to third party endpoint security products even though they were already licensed to use Microsoft’s credible Defender for Endpoint through their Microsoft E5 license.